Community Safety Cameras

 Is the Town using a warning period before issuing tickets?

 Newmarket will have a warning period in place to provide motorists an opportunity to curb their speeding habits prior to issuing tickets.
+This warning period will take place mid-August, after which the Town will begin to issue tickets to the registered plate holder starting in September 2024.

 What will the funds generated from the speed cameras be used for?